I am a modest daughter of a US Marine and Italian immigrant.

 After high school, I attended and graduated in 1987 from Wheaton College.
 I always knew I would study Political Science.
 I thought I might attend law school or enter government service or foreign service.
 All the career aptitude tests indicated I would be a good judge.
 I do like to investigate and make decisions based on the data I collect and eventually that put me into a career in the field of Insurance.

-However, I was focused for a long time on becoming a lawyer.
-So much so, that at age 15 I worked for free for a lawyer named Theresa Buffum III in Rockland.
-She was a real estate attorney and I couldn't completely understand what we were doing but I loved it.
-Eventually, my mother worked as a bookkeeper at a law firm in Randoph and I was able to work there during summer breaks as a closing paralegal.
-In time I became a title examiner.
 During the summer of my Freshman year at Wheaton College, I worked as a legislative intern at the State House on Beacon Hill.
 In the course of my freshman year, I decided to enroll in the Democratic Party.
-My role model was state legislator William Flynn for whom I would later become the intern and the late Speaker of the House Tip O'Neill.
-Rep. Flynn was the Chairman of Election Laws Committee located in the basement of the state house of representatives.
+My role model was state legislator William Flynn for whom I would become the intern and the late Speaker of the House Tip O'Neill.
+Rep. Flynn was the Chairman of Election Laws committee located in the basement of the state house of representatives.
 Serving on the committee as an intern was inspiring as a developing woman and ingrained the importance of ethics in politics.
 It was the time of the big race between Tom McGee and George Kevorian for house speaker.
 It was an exciting time to be on the ethics committee when the statehouse was divided.

 I have a background of poverty, affluence, poverty and middle class.
 I can relate to single struggling mothers.
 I know their concerns and daily share the phobia of becoming homeless without a support network.
 It took a lot of sacrifices to raise three sons on my own and they have experienced every moment without any buffering.
 There is so much more to the hardships but I am a survivor.
-I raised my sons to be as well.
+My sons are as well.

 I am resourceful.